 In November 2011, 82-year-old Maureen Quinn was found malnourished and dehydrated lying on the sofa with maggot infested leg ulcers.
 Medical staff said it was the worst case of neglect they had seen and Maureen died six weeks later.
-Joanne Quinn (right), her eldest daughter, was charged with failing to provide the necessaries of life and has just been sentenced to two years and six months in prison.
+Joanne Quinn (right), her eldest daughter, was charged with failing to provide the necessaries of life and in May 2014 was sentenced to two years and six months in prison.

 Here’s another case of neglect which has not received the same level of public attention.
 30-year-old Jai Davis was admitted to Otago prison on remand on Friday 11 February, 2011.
 He also needed medical help, but he died two days later because prison staff couldn’t be bothered taking him to the hospital.
 They never even called a doctor.

 The set up

 So once charges were laid, gang members phoned him telling him to bring in ‘candy’ – and conceal it internally.
 After a brief appearance in court, Mr Davis was remanded in prison.
 Prison management knew he was concealing drugs because they’d been monitoring the gang member’s phone calls.
 (The Department monitors all phone calls made by prisoners.)

 Official procedures ignored

 Corrections have a documented procedure for dealing with “prisoners suspected of internally concealing an unauthorised item.”
 It requires the prisoner to be taken to a dry cell (one with no toilet or running water) and “a medical officer (the prison doctor) is to be informed”.
 Davis was remanded late on Friday afternoon so there was no doctor was on duty.
 Doctors are seldom on duty in New Zealand prisons – see Prison deaths linked to Corrections refusal to employ sufficient doctors.

 Because management suspected Mr Davis of concealing drugs, the acting prison manager signed a document stating she would advise the prison doctor of the situation.
 She never did.
 Over the course of the weekend, officers and nurses observing Mr Davis noticed him staggering around in his cell apparently under the influence of drugs.

 Prison Inspector, David Morrison, subsequently wrote a 39 page report outlining the circumstances which contributed to Mr Davis’s death.
 He wrote: